Groot-001/Spotify-Clone/README.md

 # Spotify-Clone
-Spotify clone using using dynamically fetching of sings
+Spotify clone capable of dynamically fetching the songs according to preferance of users.